Maggie de la Riva rape case: Executions

 The remaining three rapists were executed by electric chair on May 17, 1972, by direct order of President Ferdinand Marcos, with the proceedings broadcast on national radio.

 On the day of their execution, the condemned ate a breakfast of fried chicken with bread and coffee, then had their heads shaved at 10:00 a.m.
 Their last meal was a lunch of rice, kare-kare, chicken tinola, lobster, crispy pata, lechon, fried lapu-lapu, and ice cream.
 The condemned were said to have been weeping uncontrollably during a radio interview.

-Early in the afternoon, Robertson brought in other inmates, who sang hymns of praise to encourage the three condemned.
-Nine doctors attended to the condemned before they entered the execution chamber.
-She later claimed that the three men went from the electric chair into the arms of their Saviour, with Aquino triumphantly saying, "Lord Jesus, I give you my life and no one can take it from me."

 At their execution, the horde of reporters was divided into three groups to witness each execution.
 Jaime José was the first to enter the death chamber.
 As he was strapped to the chair, he entered a state of shock after being sedated.
 He spent his last moments weeping as his face was covered with a leather mask, his bare feet resting on a wet block of quarrystone.
 Among the witnesses was his father, José, who had promised his son that he would be present in his final moments.
 His mother, Dolores, was at Malacañang Palace for a private audience with the President to beg for a last-minute pardon, which Marcos declined because of widespread public anger over the incident.
 José was executed when three prison guards activated switches to the electric chair, of which only one was live.
 After the initial shock, when the prison doctor found him still alive, it was debated whether he should be taken back to his cell since he survived the first shock.
 He was given another application of current and was pronounced dead at 3:20 p.m.

 Basílio Pineda, the second to be executed, was forcibly dragged to the death chamber and was pronounced dead at 3:55 p.m.
 The final convict to be executed, Edgardo Aquino, was the only condemned who appeared to show remorse for the crime.
 A prison chaplain, the head of the prison guards, and a doctor heard his last words as a final admonition: "Avoid bad companions and obey your parents."
 He was pronounced dead at 4:10 p.m.

-The three men’s bodies were taken to the Bilibid Hospital morgue for final identification and claimed the next day by relatives.
+The three men's bodies were taken to the Bilibid Hospital morgue for final identification and claimed the next day by relatives.
 José had his casket closed for the entire duration of his wake until his burial.